Amsterdam Wooden Drydock I: The weak underground of Holland

-So, Amsterdam wanted to have a dry dock, and had its merchants had the means to build one.
+So, Amsterdam wanted to have a dry dock, and its merchants had the means to build one.
 However, experiences with building a graving dock had been disheartening.
 Vlissingen Navy Drydock had seen so much trouble, that it had been out of service for 92 years.
 Hellevoetsluis Dry Dock had been successful, but the Willemsoord Dry Dock near Den Helder was in serious trouble from 1838 onwards.

 For Amsterdam the scenario of a graving dock was predictable.
 The marshy grounds of the city were so weak that all houses had been built by driving piles till they hit solid ground.
 This was and is quite effective, but it proved a shaky solution for the massive pressures that a graving dock faced.

 Design and Ordering

 American floating dry docks

 The first modern floating dry dock started to operate in New York in 1839-1840.
 It had been constructed by John S. Gilbert (1801-1891), inventor of the balance dry dock.

 The American dry dock drew the attention of Jan Daniel Diets, ex-captain of ships to the West Indies.
 He bought the plans of the American floating dry dock via Gilbert's agent John G. Cushman, commander of the ship Francia.
 Diets had to make a choice between either buying the plans unseen for 12,000 guilders, excluding the patent cost, or to have Cushman request the patent for himself.
 Diets decided to take the risk.
 On 16 December 1841 the invention was patented in the Netherlands by John S. Gilbert, domiciled at the address of J.W. van den Broek consul of the United States in Amsterdam.
 Diets got a license for exclusive use in Amsterdam for 5 years.